ColoradoEl Paso County

 Immediate Steps (First 24 Hours)

-• Booking Process: Upon arrival at the jail, you'll undergo the booking process, which includes fingerprinting, photographing, and recording your personal information.
-Your personal belongings will be inventoried and stored securely.
+• Booking: Upon arrival at the CJC, you will undergo the booking process.
+This includes fingerprinting, photographing, and recording your personal information.

 Critical Deadlines

-• Court Appearance Dates: Your court summons will list your initial court appearance date, known as the arraignment.
-This is when you will be formally advised of the charges against you and given the opportunity to enter a plea.
-Missing this date can result in a warrant being issued for your arrest.
+• Court Arraignment: You will receive a notice of your first court appearance, known as the arraignment.
+This is where you will be formally advised of the charges against you and enter a plea.

-• License Suspension Timeline: If you don't request an ALR hearing within 15 days, or if you lose the ALR hearing, your license will be suspended.
-The length of the suspension varies depending on the specifics of your case, but it can range from several months to a year or more for a first offense.
+• License Suspension: If you fail to request an ALR hearing, or if you lose the hearing, your license will be suspended.
+The length of the suspension varies depending on the circumstances of your case and any prior DUI convictions.

 DUI Enforcement in El Paso County